-со URSE TITLE:

-со URSE CODE:

-TIT LE OF ASSIGNMENT:

-nen submitting a group assignment for assessment each member of the group will be required to sign the owing declaration of ownership which will appear on the coursework submission sheet.
+When submitting a group assignment for assessment each member of the group will be required to sign the following declaration of ownership which will appear on the coursework submission sheet.

 We the undersigned declare that:

-1. We have read the Plagiarism Regulations as set out in the Faculty or Open Campus Student Handbook and on University websites related to the submission of coursework for assessment.

-2. We declare that I understand that plagiarism is a serious academic offence for which the University may impose severe penalties.

-3. The submitted work indicated above is our own work, except where duly acknowledged and referenced.

-4. This work has not been previously submitted for credit either in its entirety or in part within the UWI or elsewhere.
-Where work was previously submitted, permission has been granted by our Supervisor/Lecturer/Instructor as reflected by the attached Accountability Statement.

-5. We understand that we may be required to submit the work in electronic form and accept that the University may check the originality of the work using a computer-based similarity detention service.
+- 1. We have read the Plagiarism Regulations as set out in the Faculty or Open Campus Student Handbook and on University websites related to the submission of coursework for assessment. - 2.
+We declare that I understand that plagiarism is a serious academic offence for which the University may impose severe penalties. - 3.
+The submitted work indicated above is our own work, except where duly acknowledged and referenced. - 4.
+This work has not been previously submitted for credit either in its entirety or in part within the UWI or elsewhere.
+Where work was previously submitted, permission has been granted by our Supervisor/Lecturer/Instructor as reflected by the attached Accountability Statement. - 5.
+We understand that we may be required to submit the work in electronic form and accept that the University may check the originality of the work using a computer-based similarity detention service.

-NA ME

-SIG NATURE

-NA ME

-SIG NATURE

-NA ME

-SIG NATURE